Breaking News

 Young plants can be killed by loopers if they destroy the growing point, or they can cause branching in brassicas by early feeding on the growing point.
 The eggs are laid on plants like broccoli, cauliflower, kales, collards, cabbages and .
 The cabbage looper feeds on a wide variety of cultivated plants and weeds.
 And you just saw a little green worm wandering over a leaf on your produce.
 I'm sorry to be the bearer of bad news, but you probably have .
 They feed on foliage, and eventually .
 Cabbage worms can happily eat away at the bases of cabbage, cauliflower, or the heads of broccoli without being noticed.
 There is a thin white line along each .

-ALSO READ How To Grow Peanut Butter Tree
+ALSO READ How To Grow Cauliflower In Kansas

 Cabbage loopers prefer plants that produce natural glucosinolates or glucosides, and that includes nearly every cruciferous food plant.